 When will the Trans-Tasman Bubble open up?

-When the Trans-Tasman Bubble does return, rest assured there are plenty of exciting places to visit that will cure your craving for new experiences.
+When the two-way Trans-Tasman Bubble does return, rest assured there are plenty of exciting places to visit that will cure your craving for new experiences.
 Contiki have unveiled epic trips in both Australia and New Zealand, which you can check out here.

 Where can Australians travel right now?